OpenEnergyDashboard/OED/README.md

 Open Energy Dashboard is a user-friendly way to display energy information from smart energy meters or uploaded via CSV files.
 It is available to anyone and is optimized for non-technical users with a simple interface that provides access to your organization's energy data.
 To learn more, see [our website](https://openenergydashboard.github.io/).

-Open Energy Dashboard is available under the Mozilla Public Licence v2, and contributions, in the form of bug reports, feature requests, and code contributions, are welcome.
+Open Energy Dashboard is available under the Mozilla Public License v2, and contributions, in the form of bug reports, feature requests, and code contributions, are welcome.

 ## Installation and Usage ##